 Complete the FAFSA after January 1.
 Request that your Student Aid Report be sent to Carroll College, Title IV Code 002526.
 It takes approximately 4 to 6 weeks for a paper FAFSA application to be processed.
 Applications submitted via the Internet take considerably less time (www.fafsa.gov).
-Students (and parents, if applicable) must have a Personal Identification Number (PIN) to sign FAFSA electronically (www.pin.ed.gov).
+Students (and parents, if applicable) must have a ID number to sign the FAFSA electronically.
 You must re-apply for federal aid each year.
 Delays in receiving financial aid are often the result of late submission of the FAFSA.
 Priority deadline for Carroll College is March 1.